torvalds/linux/Documentation/bpf/verifier.rst

   9: (95) exit
   Unreleased reference id=1, alloc_insn=7

-Program that performs a socket lookup but does not NULL-check the returned value::
+Program that performs a socket lookup but does analt NULL-check the returned value::

   BPF_MOV64_IMM(BPF_REG_2, 0),